Future Alternative Energy Sources and Why We Need Them.

 Hydro energy comes from harnessing the natural water cycle.
-Generally a dam is built to store water from a river.
+Generally, a dam is built to store water from a river.
 The water from the reservoir is then directed through a turbine that generates electricity.
-There are also smaller hydro power stations that only use the flow of water in a river without a dam.
-Hydro power is a clean form of alternative energy and renewable as long as it keeps raining.
+There are also smaller hydropower stations that only use the flow of water in a river without a dam.
+Hydropower is a clean form of alternative energy and renewable as long as it keeps raining.

 Tidal energy is produced by harnessing the flow of water as the tides turn.
-Generally this sort of energy production would be ideal in narrow and deep fjords.
+Generally, this sort of energy production would be ideal in narrow and deep fjords.
 It is not used much around the world as other energy sources are considered superior.
-However in some locations tidal power plants may be an ideal future energy source.
+However, in some locations, tidal power plants may be an ideal future energy source.

-Like all power plants there are downsides.
+Like all power plants, there are downsides.
 There are concerns that a tidal power plant may damage sea life in the fjords they would be placed, either by reducing the oxygenation of the seawater or simply by directly killing fish and other sea creatures in the turbines themselves.
 More research is required in this field before it can be considered a viable future alternative energy source.

 Nuclear energy uses nuclear fission to heat water.
 The hot steam is then used to turn turbines that generate electricity, much in the same way as geothermal plants, the difference being that in geothermal the hot steam comes directly from the ground.

-The problems of nuclear energy as a future energy source are well know, nuclear fallout from meltdowns, nuclear waste that takes thousands of years to dissipate, radiation pollution and so forth.
+The problems of nuclear energy as a future alternative energy source are well known, nuclear fallout from meltdowns, nuclear waste that takes thousands of years to dissipate, radiation pollution and so forth.
 Despite this nuclear energy is a clean energy source, compared to fossil fuels.
 And as it is used extensively in several countries across the globe the use of nuclear energy may increase as fossil fuels become harder to get.

 The problems here is the difficulty in controlling the fusion.
 The technical know-how required to built and maintain such a facility would also be a massive hindrance to less developed countries.
 There is also no real guarantee that this will ever work properly, only time will tell.